MasterYodaInSkirt/chatbot/README.md

-# Chatbots, playing with simple implemetations in Python and .NET
+# Chatbots, playing with simple implementations in Python and .NET